barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 Another example of artificial data synthesis with merging two images such as adding a a transparent foggy image over an original image to simulate a foggy image.

 #### 4. Early stopping
+Stop when cost function on `dev test` increases.

-Advantage: no hyperparameter
+- Advantage: no hyperparameter
-L2 regularization is better though.
+- L2 regularization is better though.

 ## Normalizing
-Standard Normalization with mean and variance.
+**Standard Normalization** with mean and variance.
 Decreases drastically the computation time.

-With unormalized data, cost function can be dee with an inconsistent (elongated) shape.
+With non-normalized data, cost function can be dee with an inconsistent (elongated) shape.

 ## Vanishing/exploding gradients
-Illustration on a simple NN: a deep NN with large number of layers, same weights and zero biases.
-Makes activations and gradients explode or vanish
+As it can be seen on a very simple NN: a deep NN with large number of layers, same weights and zero biases, **activations and gradients explode or vanish**.

-Partial solution: initialization with variance (depending on activation function used)
+- Partial solution: **initialization with variance** (depending on activation function used)

 ## Gradient checking with numerical approximations
+- **NOT for training**
-NOT for training.
-ONLY for debugging to see if the backward propagation is correct.
+- **ONLY for debugging** to see if the backward propagation is correct.
 ```
 for i in len(theta):
   d_theta_approx[i] = (J(theta1,...,theta[i] + eps) -  J(theta1,...,theta[i] - eps)) / 2*eps